Mahendra0411/CodsoftTask3/README.md

 6)Clear Functionality: Include a clear button to reset the input and start a new calculation.

-7)User-Friendly Styling: Apply basic styling using CSS to make the calculator visually appealing and easy to use.
+7)User-Friendly Styling: Apply basic styling using CSS to make the calculator visually appealing and easy to use it .